rachelgrimwood/auckland-CovidLOI-project/README.md

 In order to be deployed, a database will need to be created and the details added to populate_database.py, get_list.py, and settings.py. settings.py might also need further configuration.
 The Procfile here is for Heroku deployment.
 Heroku also reads the requirements.txt automatically.
+Currently gunicorn is installed.
 To use with Apache or others, further configuration would need to be done.

 ## Demo